flyteorg/flyte/README.md

   flytectl sandbox start
 ```

-This creates a local Flyte sandbox.
-Once the sandbox is ready, you should see the following message: `Flyte is ready!
+A local Flyte sandbox is created.
+When the sandbox is ready, you should see the following message: `Flyte is ready!
 Flyte UI is available at http://localhost:30081/console`.

 Visit http://localhost:30081/console to view the Flyte dashboard.

-Here's a quick visual tour of the console.
+Here is a quick look at the console.

 ![Flyte console Example](https://github.com/flyteorg/flyte/raw/static-resources/img/first-run-console-2.gif)